★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Beer production and distribution

-Revenue/operating-profit shares derived from FY2024 segment reporting tables (net sales and income from operations) in Ambev Form 20-F segment reporting tables.
+Revenue/operating-profit shares derived from FY2025 business-unit and segment reporting tables (net sales and profit from operating activities) in Ambev Form 20-F.

 Oligopoly